Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-IntegerBijections.md

 ### Bit shifts

 Given the stated conventions then a right shift of one bit is represented by an upper shift matrix[^shiftm] let's call that $R$ and a left shift of one bit by lower shift matrix $L$.
 These alone are not invertible since we have information loss of the shifted away bits.
-Raise each to positive integer power `k` is a shift by `k` bit positions and if $k \geq d$ the result becomes zero (your computer language may not like this in code).
+Raise each to positive integer power `k` is a shift by `k` bit positions and if $k \geq \beta$ the result becomes zero (your computer language may not like this in code).
 These two matrices are mutual transposes.

 ### Xorshifts